Valentine’s Day can be tough for single guys.

 And even better, losing yourself in a good book will make you forget all about the fact that some greeting card company is trying to shit on single people today.

-If you’re looking for a few recommendations, I’ve put together a list of the best self-help books for younger guys (at least, in my humble opinion).
+If you’re looking for a few recommendations, I’ve put together a list of the best self-help books for guys (at least, in my humble opinion).
 You can also check out my Book Reviews series for more in-depth summaries of some of my favorites.

 If you’re looking for a wider range of options, a great place to start is Amazon’s list of New York Times’ Bestsellers.
 They’ve broken them down into categories that make it easy to find what you’re looking for.

 5. F@¢K It, You Win: Binge Away!

 If you just can’t bring yourself to do something productive that will help you grow and improve, it’s OK to just bury your head in the proverbial sand and binge through some shows and movies.